Additional information regarding your personalized consultation

 - Temporary immigration: study / work permits, visitor visa.
 This includes extension of stay.

 - Permanent immigration: family sponsorship, all economic immigration categories.
-We do not offer refugee or humanitarian & compassionate grounds application assistance, however the consultant can assess your eligibility under those classes during the consultation.
+We do not offer refugee or humanitarian & compassionate grounds application assistance, however the lawyer can assess your eligibility under those classes during the consultation.

 - Services to business: Labour market impact assessment (LMIA) and LMIA-exempt permits.
 We do not offer job search / recruitment services but can help the business obtain the necessary immigration permits for the potential employees.

-The consultant will inform the client of the fee for the representation services during the consultation or soon after.
+The lawyer will inform the client of the fee for the representation services during the consultation or soon after.
 The fees are established based on a variety of factors including, in particular, the type of immigration program, the number of family members, the complexity of the case, or any particular circumstance, based on the information disclosed by the client during the consultation.

 Should the client require representation services for an urgent matter, the fees may be increased by 38%.
 An urgent matter means an application to be submitted or a reply to be given to a Canadian authority within less than 31 calendar days following the date of the signature of the representation services agreement.

-For orientation purposes, the professional fees for a study permit application could range from $4,000 to $6,000.
+As an indicator, the professional fees for a study permit application could range from $4,000 to $6,000.
 For a work permit, between $2,000 and $6,000 depending on the type of application.
 For permanent residence, between $4,000 and $6,000.
 Fees are subject to change without notice, especially if new elements or circumstances warrant it, unless a contract is signed within 4 weeks after the consultation.

-Should the client hire the consultant to represent him in front of the Canadian immigration authorities after the consultation, the fees for the regular consultation will be deducted from the total fee for the representation services, as follows:
+Should the client hire the lawyer to represent him in front of the Canadian immigration authorities after the consultation, the fees for the regular consultation will be deducted from the total fee for the representation services, as follows:

 - The deduction of the fees for the preliminary consultation can be applied only once.
-For greater clarity, the fact of having two or more preliminary consultations does not allow to have two or more deductions of fees.
+For greater clarity, the fact of having two or more preliminary consultations does not allow two or more deductions of fees.

 - The value of the preliminary consultation fee applies as a discount when it represents 10% or less of the total fee for the representation services.